WemimoAdewale/alx-low_level_programming/0x03-debugging/README.md

-script that debugs an infinite loop
+script that pronts days in a leap year